 infusion or concoction of barley, or other grain, malt, and hops in water,

-For purposes of this Act only, the term "beer" shall also include malt
+the like; and for purposes of this Act only, the term "beer" shall also include malt

 beverage products containing less